• Skip to primary navigation

 How to Cook and Use Smoked Paprika?

-Like most spices, smoked paprika is a versatile ingredient, and so you can use it in multiple ways.
+Like most spices, smoked paprika is a flexible ingredient, and so you can use it in multiple ways.

 Most of the time, it's used in savory dishes, but you can use it in desserts, too, if you want your sweets to have some level of heat.